 Leave the tarts to cool in their tins for 30 minutes and, as they cool, the centre of the brownies will sink a little more.
 They are now ready to eat!

-I topped my brownies with some grated gluten and dairy free milk chocolate, a few sliced almonds for crunch and a fresh raspberry for a splash of colour.
+I topped my brownies with a few sliced almonds for crunch, fresh raspberries for a splash of colour and topped it with a dollop of the aquafaba whipped cream.
+And for the finishing touch, I grated over some dark chocolate.
 But you can decorate them however you choose.
 Alternatively, allow them to completely cool on a wire rack and then you can store them in an airtight container.
 When you’re ready to eat them, all you need to do is gently warm them in a low oven.

 To make the aquafaba whipped cream, simply add all the ingredients to a stand mixer, or you can use a handheld mixer, and beat on high for about 10-12 or until stiff peaks form.
 Cover any leftovers and store in the refrigerator.
 However, it will separate while sitting for extended periods of time.
 So all you need to do is whip it again on high, for 2-3 minutes, before serving.